kxytechnologies/kxy-python/docs/latest/theoretical_foundation/memoryless/estimation.rst

 In practice however, we usually have absolutely no clue what makes sense as base distribution, if any, towards which we should be shrinking marginals.
 Marginals depend on how the data were gathered in the first place, and there is no clear '*uninformative*' distribution for marginal distributions that are not bounded.
 For instance, whether you work with prices or log-prices, volume or log-volumes, sigmoid-normalized data or not, will have a drastic and unexpected effect on marginals and the '*uninformative*' distributions, if any, towards which they should be shrunk.

 Another way to look at this is that to properly work in the primal space, the constraint function should be *so* informative about marginals that they will not be shrunk towards the wrong distribution.
-Once more, this is counter-intuitive as mutual information between continuous random variables has nothing to do with marginals, and would create unecessary analytical, numerical and computational hurdles.s
+Once more, this is counter-intuitive as mutual information between continuous random variables has nothing to do with marginals, and would create unecessary analytical, numerical and computational hurdles.